kaihendry/dabase.com/content/blog/sod.md

 ## Why?

-Separation of duties is a key concept of internal controls, **controls** performed manually by different teams, e.g. "Dev" & "Ops".
+**Separation of duties** (SoD) is a key concept of internal controls, **controls** performed manually by different teams, e.g. "Dev" & "Ops".
 Today, we have tools that can automate these **controls** and provide protections from fraud and errors.

 ## Rise of DevOps